-Dr. Kosar was appointed Interim Dean for Administration for Westminster College of the Arts on January 1, 2015.
+Dr. Kosar served as Interim Associate Dean for Westminster College of the Arts from January 1, 2015, to June 30, 2015.